curegit/halftone-converter/README.md

 ## Requirements

-This application can be run on any OS by Python3.
+This application can be run by Python3 on any OS.

-- Python 3.6+
+- Python 3.7+
 - NumPy
 - PyCairo
 - Pillow